Twarner491/TeddyWarner.org/docs/Projects/8-bit.md

     This page is a bit different than my other project pages, as it is a build log for my take on this [8-bit Breadboard Computer](https://eater.net/8bit).
 Instead of outlining project development (as Mr. Eaters' videos do an amazing job with that), this page will be a collection of media behind each of my computer modules, as well as some final programs ran on the computer.

 <center>
-<iframe loading=lazy width="100%" height="450" src="https://www.youtube.com/embed/videoseries?list=PLowKtXNTBypGqImE405J2565dvjafglHU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe loading=lazy width="100%" height="450" src="https://www.youtube.com/embed/videoseries?list=PLowKtXNTBypGqImE405J2565dvjafglHU" title="YouTube video player" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 </center>

 <figure markdown="1">